-Apple One is finally here: the service that combines all of Apple’s offerings into one easy bundle, saving subscribers money, is launching this fall.
+Apple One is finally here: the service that combines all of Apple’s offerings into one easy bundle, saving subscribers money.
+The service launches this fall.

-For some, like myself, in the Apple Ecosystem Apple’s services have been a love-hate relationship: I love what I get from them, but I hate the feeling of death by a thousand cuts as all of my bills roll in every month.
-Apple is rolling out bundles that are perfect for people like me, no matter which level of service you’re looking for from them.
+For some, like myself, in the Apple Ecosystem using the company’s services has been a love-hate relationship.
+I love what I get from them, but I hate the feeling of death by a thousand cuts as all of my bills roll in every month.
+Apple is rolling out bundles that are perfect for people like me.

 There are three tiers:

 Individual includes Apple Music, Apple TV+, Apple Arcade, and 50GB of iCloud storage for $15.95 (CAD) per month.
 This saves you $7 per month over the current price.

 Family includes Apple Music, Apple TV+, Apple Arcade, and 200GB of iCloud storage for $20.95 (CAD) per month, and can be shared among up to six family members.
 This saves you $10 per month over the current price.